-1. Supported me as I tried different things out.
+1. They supported me as I tried different things out.

-I didn’t immediately know that I was non-binary and exactly what words I wanted to use to describe myself.
+I didn’t immediately know I was non-binary or exactly what words I wanted to use to describe myself.
 That process was drawn out over many months, during which time I talked over my identity with my close friends and family.

-2. Believed that I was telling the truth about my experience.
+2. They believed I was telling the truth about my experience.

 Even when the ideas and terms I was using to describe myself were new and unfamiliar to them, my loved ones never doubted that what I was experiencing was real and important to me.
 They never challenged the validity of my gender.
 Instead, they let me know they trusted my perception of myself.
 They listened when I talked about it and learned with me as I explored my gender identity.

-3. Made the changes I asked them to make in referring to me.
+3. They made the changes I asked them to make in referring to me.

-5. Advocated for me with new people when I asked them to.
+5. They advocated for me with new people when I asked them to.

-7. Comforted me when I was feeling down.
+7. They comforted me when I was feeling down.

 Sometimes, I struggle with the social and emotional difficulties that come with being transgender.
 It’s difficult to be non-binary in a society that only very occasionally recognizes me for who I am.
 Other times, I struggle with internal issues around dysphoria that can make it hard for me to dress myself or love my body.
 During those times, my loved ones are always there for me to comfort me with a hug or a chance to talk.
 Going about the world is easier when I know I have people who love and understand me to come home to.